17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 These are Australian chickens that have been bred for a long time.
 Australorps are known for their large size and egg-laying ability.
 They lay brown eggs that are dense.

-They lay up to 6 eggs per week, which translates to 260-300 eggs per year.
+They lay up to 6 weekly eggs, translating to 260-300 eggs yearly.
 This breed costs $3 per chick.
-So, this chicken is also a good choice for beginners who are looking for a chicken breed.
+So, this chicken is also a good choice for beginners looking for a chicken breed.

 easter egger chicken